Do you suffer from pains in the neck, back arms or legs?

 This is something that you can avoid if you take care to set yourself up correctly

-v The chair is too high – the bottom slides forward so that the feet reach the floor
+- Your chair is too high – the bottom slides forward so that your feet reach the floor

-v The chair is too low.
-This can cause you to hunch your shoulders when working at the desk
+- Your chair is too low – this can cause you to hunch your shoulders when working at the desk

-v You sit with legs crossed.
-This tends to help round the spine.
+- You sit with legs crossed – this tends to round your spine.

-v Not using the back rest helps to place extra stress on the spine
+- Not using the back rest – places extra stress on your spine

-v Twisting the spine to use the telephone, pick up files or use the VDU.
-This tends to cause additional strain on the spine,
+- Twisting your spine to use the phone, pick up files or use your PC – this can cause additional strain on your spine.

-1) Sit on the chair with your bottom pushed well back; adjust the chair height so that the desk is at a comfortable height for paperwork.
+- Sit on the chair with your bottom pushed well back; adjust the chair height so that the desk is at a comfortable height for paperwork.
 This means that your elbows should be at the same height as the desk top (if you are using a keyboard your elbows should be slightly higher than the surface of the desk.
-Ensure that your shoulders are relaxed
+Ensure that your shoulders are relaxed.

-a) The lumbar support maintains the natural curve, where this is not the case use a cushion or a lumbar role,
+a) the lumbar support maintains the natural curve, and where this is not the case use a cushion or a lumbar role,

 b) the tilt is set for maximum support and comfort,